thinreyxu/sty-lish-le/README.md

-#Sty-lish-le
+# Sty-lish-le
-A bundle of Stylish style
+A bundle of Stylish styles